What kinds of reproductive diseases occur in ferrets?

 In chronically affected animals, infections can occur because of a reduction in white blood cells and suppression of the immune system.

-The tests required to confirm a diagnosis of hyperestrogenism include a CBC (complete blood count), in which the numbers and appearance of red and white cells and platelets will be assessed.
+The tests required to confirm a diagnosis of hyperestrogenism include a CBC (complete blood count), in which the numbers and appearance of red and white blood cells and platelets will be assessed.
 Although persistent vulvar swelling in a female ferret is usually diagnostic of the condition, blood tests are required to determine the severity of the condition and to predict a prognosis or long-term outlook.
 In some cases, blood tests may also lead to a different diagnosis.

 What other signs of hyperestrogenism are there?